cpuabuse/cards.js-sandbox/docs/modules.md

 **Throws**:

-- <code>Error</code> Throws standard error if failed to perform basic initializations, or system failure that cannot be reported has occured
+- <code>Error</code> Throws standard error if failed to perform basic initializations, or system failure that cannot be reported otherwise has occured

 | Param | Type | Description |